Zilliqa/ZIP/zips/zip-2.md

 | Receipt       | Records all the internal transitions in transaction receipt | - Simple <br> - No extra computation | - Old transactions are not supported |
 | Seed node     | Seed node replays all transactions                          | - Consensus-independent, saving bandwidth <br> - Backward compatible | - Difficult to implement <br> - Computationally heavy and may exceed epoch time since it must be performed over all the shards' transactions |

-Considering all the aspects above, the receipt approach is chosen for current adoption.
+Considering all the aspects above, the receipt approach is chosen for the current implementation.

 ## Backward Compatibility

 Due to transaction receipt hashing, all the receipts that have been generated before this ZIP is implemented are immutable.
-Thus, only receipts generated after implementation can benefit from this feature, making this backward incompatible.
+Thus, only receipts generated after implementation can benefit from this feature.

 ## Test Cases